CRC Equity, Diversity, and Inclusion Action Plan

 - The development of strategies and the inclusion of these strategies in the nomination guide (fall 2018)

-- Increased recruitment of members of the four designated groups to Chairholder opportunities across the University (ongoing; by December 2019)
+- Increased recruitment of members of the four designated groups to Chairholder opportunities across the University (by December 2019; ongoing)

-- The generation of applicant pools that are diverse (ongoing; by fall 2018)
+- The generation of applicant pools that are diverse (fall 2018; ongoing)

 - The meeting and exceeding of equity targets for the four designated groups (by December 2019)

-- The continued delivery of career development workshops and mentoring opportunities (ongoing; by December 2019)
+- The continued delivery of career development workshops and mentoring opportunities (by December 2019; ongoing)

 Objective 6: Continue to Build a Supportive and Inclusive Culture for All U of T Faculty Members by Leveraging Current Initiatives at U of T to Foster EDI Across the University

 Our strategies to recruit and retain a diverse cohort of Canada Research Chairs align with broader equity, diversity and inclusion initiatives at the University of Toronto.
 The Division of the Vice-President, Research and Innovation, will work in close partnership with our eighteen academic divisions and nine affiliated hospitals to implement the Action Pan and to encourage divisional and hospital leaders to initiate local plans to enhance equity, diversity and inclusion.
 The Division of the Vice-President, Research and Innovation, plans to recognize divisions and departments that are purposively working towards the goals of the Action Plan and the University’s ongoing commitment to equity, diversity, inclusion and excellence.
-Their initiatives and successes will be posted on this site to encourage others.
+Their initiatives and successes will be posted on this site in order to increase visibility and awareness of these strategies and supports and to encourage others to adopt similar initiatives.

 There is already significant action underway that aligns with U of T’s Action Plan, including the following:

 Equity and Diversity in Research and Innovation Working Group: Constituted in June 2017 and reporting to the Vice-President, Research and Innovation, this faculty working group advised on new requirements for equity action plans for some federal research programs (including this one).
 It also provided guidance on strategies to foster a culture of equity, diversity and inclusion within U of T’s research and innovation activities, including internal funding programs, research awards and honours, researcher recruitment and retention, research funding and innovation and entrepreneurship.
 In May 2018, the Working Group released its report, which contains 49 recommendations to advance EDI within the research community.
 These recommendations call for the Division of the Vice-President, Research and Innovation, to provide leadership in ensuring consistent EDI practices; to develop EDI education materials and resources relevant to research and innovation; to facilitate the collection and use of equity data; to promote community partnerships in research involving under-represented groups; and to communicate key recommendations to other senior portfolios at the University.
-The Vice-President, Research and Innovation, has accepted these recommendations, and the Division will engage with other offices to implement these recommended actions.
-Consistent with these recommendations, the Division is in the process of creating a standing Committee on Equity and Diversity in Research and Innovation, which will advise the Vice-President on EDI matters going forward.
+The Vice-President, Research & Innovation, and Strategic Initiatives, has accepted these recommendations, and the Division will engage with other offices to implement these recommended actions.
+Consistent with these recommendations, the Division has established a standing Committee on Equity, Diversity and Inclusion in Research and Innovation, which will advise the Vice-President on EDI matters going forward.

 Anti-Racism and Cultural Diversity Office: The University’s Anti-Racism and Cultural Diversity Office is mandated to offer programs and services to faculty, students and staff across the University’s three campuses.
 The Office works in collaboration with the University’s various Equity Offices and partners to promote campuses that are free of discrimination and harassment based on race, ancestry, place of origin, colour, ethnic origin, citizenship and/or creed.